 In a game against the San Francisco Giants, Padres shortstop Erick Aybar suffered a fracture in his foot.
 Although he was able to stay in the game, he sat out for the rest of the series due to the injury.
 It is possible that the shortstop could miss the remainder of the season as a result of the fracture.
 Shortstop has been one of the least productive positions for the struggling 2017 Padres, but they are expected to look to their minor league system in order to find Aybar’s replacement.
 Going forward, Dusty Coleman and Allen Cordoba are expected to be frontrunners in terms of manning the shortstop position in Aybar’s absence.

 A broken foot requires immediate medical attention and treatment.
-If you need your feet checked, contact our doctors from Westfield Foot & Ankle Specialists.
-Our podiatrists can provide the care you need to keep you pain-free and on your feet.
+If you need your feet checked, contact one of our podiatrists from Westfield Foot & Ankle Specialists.
+Our doctors can provide the care you need to keep you pain-free and on your feet.